RazEfron/CouchHunting/README.md

 # Couch Hunting

-Couch Hunting is a website that connects travelers from around the world.
-It offers an option to host, be hosted or just connect with other travelers around the world.
+CouchHunting is a community-based web app inspired by CouchSurfing, connecting travelers around the world.

 ## Technologies I used
 * Active Storage to to upload images to Amazon Web Services (AWS)